zhermin/LaidLE/README.md

 ### Other Notable Features
 * Fully mobile-responsive since LaidLE is primarily targetting mobile users with abundant QR Code integration
 * Home page shows aggregated top donors for donor incentivisation
-* Donations can either be from an anonymous or non-anonymous donor, to an anonymous or non-anonymous merchant
+* Donations can either be from an anonymous or registered donor, to an anonymous or registered merchant (merchant identified using GET request in QR URL link)
 * Session-based authorisation with custom authentication decorators, storing only hashed passwords in the database
 * All database operations performed using raw SQL (project requirements) instead of ORM
 * All integrity constraints, raw SQL schema design and demo population code can be found in the folder `/sql`